Interview: We Talk Vegan Japanese Food with Blogger Tokyopony

 We're over the moon that Justine has now launched a food blog and website to share lots of her delicious vegan recipes.
 So if Yuzu Battered Tofu & Sticky Orange Sauce and Matcha biscotti sound like recipes you might want to try, we highly recommend that you check it out.
 With a mix of healthy sweet and savoury recipes, and a choice to filter by season, there's something for everyone - not just if you're a vegan or a veggie!

 To celebrate Justine's new blog, we caught up with the lady herself for a chat:

 I've visited Japan four times now but miss it every day.
 Making Japanese inspired food helps me feel closer to Japan somehow.
-I love Japanese food, as it's not just food but a connection to the seasons and your own wellbeing.
+I love Japanese food, as for me it's not just food, but a connection to the seasons and your own wellbeing.
 Preparing Japanese food helps your mind focus - its almost zen-like.

 I don't have a favourite Japanese restaurant in the U.K. Being vegan it isn't that easy to find good options.
 I'll be visiting vegan Japanese restaurant Tadakizen in London for the first time shortly.
 I'm really looking forward to it, and will be writing about it on my website.
 I also like Katsute - a new little Japanese teashop that has opened near Angel station in London.